kyngs/LibreLogin/README.md

 [Read the license here.](https://github.com/kyngs/LibreLogin/blob/master/LICENSE)

-The plugin **is and always** will be completely open-source, so you don't need to be worried about malicous copies.
+The plugin **is and always** will be completely open-source, so you don't need to worry about malicous copies.